virtlabx/aws-terraform-bloomreach/README.md

 This is useful in calculating billing for a specific services/domains in AWS.

-### aws-dev/ireland
+### Terraform resources

+I used Ireland region to provision all the resources.

-- Used sns module to create the sns topic.
+- SNS module to create the sns topic.
 - cloudwatch log group with 18 months retention period.
 - cloudwatch log metric filter for console sign-in without MFA.
 - cloudwatch metric alarm to report single-factor console logins.